-The Sub-Fund is in the process of making an assessment of what the impact of these amendments is expected to be in the period of initial application.
-So far it has concluded that the adoption of them is unlikely to have a significant impact on the Sub-Fund's results of operations and financial position.
+The sub-fund is in the process of making an assessment of what the impact of these amendments is expected to be in the period of initial application.
+So far it has concluded that the adoption of them is unlikely to have a significant impact on the sub-fund's results of operations and financial position.

-Portfolio statement as at 31 December 2022 (unaudited)

-(Expressed in Hong Kong dollar)
+Portfolio statement as at 31 December 2019 (unaudited) (Expressed in Hong Kong dollars)